Oct. 1, 2025 through Sept. 30, 2026 SNAP Eligibility in Mississippi

 The net income limit is 100% of the federal poverty level.Asset / Resource Limit

 This means countable resources, like funds in bank accounts.
-A home and vehicles are not counted as resources.DeductionChild Support Payments Treatment
+A home and vehicles are not counted as resources.DeductionDeductions

-Heating and Cooling: If a household pays utility bills for heating and cooling, or receives over $20 in heating assistance from LIHEAP, this allowance can be claimed.
+Heating and Cooling Allowance: If a household pays a utility bill for heating or cooling this allowance can be claimed.
+Alternatively, if a household receives over $20 in heating assistance from LIHEAP and has a household member over 60 or with a disability, it can also be claimed.

 Basic Utility Allowance: If a household pays for two or more utility bills (including electricity, gas, water, sewage, trash, or telephone), this allowance can be claimed.